The Voice of Youth

 The Voice of Youth (tVoY) is a Pakistani youth network spread across 151 countries.

 History

 tVoY was initiated by a student of National University of Sciences and Technology, Pakistan (NUST) in June, 2010 to cultivate relations with youth across different strata of life.
 Its deeper visionary objective is to create a forum where the youth of Pakistan could mingle and enrich each other's perceptions and views.

 Social media brought the conflict zones of the world into view.
 With the vision of a peaceful society, one of the goals of tVoY is to speak to millions about resolution of conflicts, their nature and root causes.

 Considering the swift spread of online journalism and online information, tVoY aims to connect through the use of digital technology and by granting the right to express heterogeneous views.

 Mission

 To cultivate relations with youth belonging to different strata of life, providing all with a platform to freely pursue their individuality for collective progression.
+The Voice of Youth is a youth-focused organization that aims to connect young people from diverse social and educational backgrounds.
+The organization provides a platform where youth can develop leadership skills, express their ideas, participate in community initiatives, and contribute to collective social progress through collaboration and civic engagement.